Executive Director | 519.880.3670 x 102

 Program and Communications Coordinator | 519.880.3670 x 101

-Eilidh joined ArtsBuild in April 2016 and is responsible for program support and communications for all programs at ArtsBuild Ontario.
+Eilidh joined ArtsBuild in April 2016 and is responsible for program support and all digital communications at ArtsBuild Ontario.
 She is also manages all facility rentals at 44 Gaukel.

-With a previous honours BA in Art History and Museum Studies from the University of Western Ontario, she is also a graduate of Humber College’s Art Administration and Cultural Management program.
-Previous work experience includes recreational and education programming with the Milton Centre for the Arts, Oakville Galleries and the Living Arts Centre, as well as coordinating community outreach projects for Arts Milton, where she now serves on the board.
+She holds an honours BA in Art History and Museum Studies from the University of Western Ontario, and is a graduate of Humber College’s Art Administration and Cultural Management program.
+Her previous experience ranges from institutions including the FirstOntario Milton Centre for the Arts, Oakville Galleries and the Living Arts Centre, as well as coordinating community outreach projects for Arts Milton, where she also served on the board.
 She is interested in accessibility and inclusion in the arts and has worked with organizations such as Community Living North Halton and the Dundas Valley School of Art to develop barrier-free programming initiatives and policies.